SOUTHERN EQUINE EXPO

 We Are Growing.
 Over the past six years, the Southern Equine Expo (SEE) invested considerable resources into building our brand.
 Coming off of our largest attendance in 2018, we are committed to build on this momentum by committing greater resources to expand our multimedia advertising campaign including regional and national radio, print and social media.

 Clinics continue to be the center point of the Southern Equine Expo.
 We are pleased to offer additional competitions this year.

-The Southern Equine Expo doors open at 11:00 a.m.
-Friday February 14, 2014 with the clinics beginning Friday at 12:00 p.m.
+The Southern Equine Expo doors open at 9:00 a.m.
+Friday February 22, 2019 with the first round of the Colt Starting Challenge being beginning Friday at 10:00 a.m.
 Attendees will again have the opportunity to shop from a wide variety of vendors.
 There will be something for everyone.
-Beginning at 9 a.m. on Saturday, attendees can watch exciting demonstrations in three arenas, hands-on demonstrations and interactive displays, educational lectures from industry leaders, horse breeds and equine athletes representing a variety of different disciplines, and plenty of shopping for anyone interested in horses.
-Included with Saturday admission is the evening Celebration of the Champions beginning at 7 pm.
-The Celebration will showcase the spectacular diversity of the horse.
-Sunday morning will begin with Cowboy Church services at 7:30 a.m.
+The Colt Starting Challenge will kick off the activities on Saturday beginning at 9:00 a.m.
+Throughout the day, attendees can watch exciting clinics in three arenas, hands-on demonstrations and interactive displays, educational lectures from industry leaders, see horse breeds and equine athletes representing a variety of different disciplines, and plenty of shopping for anyone interested in horses.
+Sunday morning will begin with Cowboy Church services at 8:00 a.m.
 The final day of the Expo will be packed with rider participation clinics and event championships.

 The time is right in Tennessee to bring all horse enthusiasts together for this dynamic event.
-Discount tickets are available on-line prior to the event.
+Discount tickets are available on-line beginning in November.